You Earned a Ticket!

 The chief financial gurus for schools and districts are known as School Business Officers.
 As with every profession, a organization supports them: The California Association of School Business Officers (CASBO, pronounced KAZZ-boe).

 In 2018, researchers interviewed a collection of these officers to collect their impressions and opinions about the financial functioning of California districts.
 The findings were generally very positive, particularly in contrast to a similar study eleven years earlier.
-Overwhelmingly, the officers indicated that changes to the funding system (LCFF) and the accountability system (LCFF) were having a positive influence on the equitable and effective allocation of resources.
+Overwhelmingly, the officers indicated that changes to the funding system (LCFF) and the accountability system (LCAP) were having a positive influence on the equitable and effective allocation of resources.
 The district officers also expressed a positive view of their relationship with County Offices of Education that oversee and support them.

 Who reviews school district budgets?